-Blackberry hangs up the phone to focus on selling software and servicesComments
+Blackberry has shifted away the money-losing handset business to focus on selling software and services.

 Blackberry is hanging up the phone on internal hardware development and will start concentrating on selling software and services, effective immediately.

 The Canadian group will licence its brand and hardware to third-party manufacturers.
 They will then develop phones bearing the Blackberry logo.

 In its prime the company was a market leader valued at $80 billion, but it suffered in the face of fierce competition from the likes of Apple and Samsung.

 Chief executive John Chen said the move helps it avoid the risks of a competitive market and focus on its more lucrative businesses of software and managing rival devices.